 Video from Gene on how to sell shears:

 Mystie Hunter is part owner of Bonika Shears and the real power house behind Bonika.
 She oversees all daily operations including financial, scheduling and order shipping.
 If you need to speak to someone at Bonika who actually knows what’s going on, it’s Mystie.
 She also gives great sharpening advice although she has never sharpened.
 Mystie is the daughter of Gene and Bonnie Megowan.

-Jay Hunter is the owner of Living on the Edges and the wife of Mystie Hunter.
+Jay Hunter is the owner of Living on the Edges and the husband of Mystie Hunter.
 He does most of the local metro-Atlanta sharpening and he is available for sharpening tips and to experience a "ride with a sharpener" scenario.
 He has been a shear sharpening since 2004 and is the number one salesman most years for Bonika Shears.

 Other personnel and helpers are typically family and friends.
 Very often the grandchildren are involved in the business as needed.